AtanasovAtanas/interactive-content/EN/01-Basic-Syntax/06-Loops.md

 In this example, the `loop body` is the programming code executed at each iteration of the loop, i.e. whenever the input condition is true.

-In the while loop, firs, the Boolean expression is evaluated and if it is `true`, the sequence of operations in the body of the loop is executed.
+In the while loop, first, the Boolean expression is evaluated and if it is `true`, the sequence of operations in the body of the loop is executed.

 Then again the input condition is checked and if it is `true` again, the body of the loop is executed.